 In this article, I will tell you how to make these books for yourself, for gifts or for a large group.
 I also explain how to use the same technique to make envelope scrapbooks.

-Because paper bag scrapbooks are a fast project which always turn out well, I've also frequently used this mini scrapbook for large groups.
+Because paper bag scrapbooks are a fast project that always turns out well, I've also frequently used this mini scrapbook for large groups.
 Here are step-by-step instructions.

-- 6 different coordinating scrapbook paper (you need 1/2 of six different 12x12 inch scrapbook paper sheets for each book, or you can use 6 sheets of 8/12" x 11" paper).
+- 6 different coordinating scrapbook paper (you need 1/2 of six different 12" x 12" scrapbook paper sheets for each book, or you can use 6 sheets of 8/12" x 11" paper).

-- Yarn, Rafia, String Fibers or ribbons (approximately 18" for holding book together and three 5" strips for tags--you can use a single piece or several coordinating pieces as I use in my sample)
+- Yarn, Rafia, string fibers or ribbons (approximately 18" for holding the book together and three 5" strips for tags—you can use a single piece or several coordinating pieces as I use in my sample)

 - Embellishments and decorations (flowers, buttons, stickers, alphabets)

 - Glue stick, glue dots, or another adhesive

 - Photos: about 12–18 (print out wallet-size photos, or trim regular photos to fit)